BarbieCue/opa-http-api-example-kotlin/README.md

-On each HTTP request from a client to the API server, the API server asks the OPA server whether the requesting client is authorized to perform this action.
+On each HTTP request from a client to the API server, the API server asks the OPA server whether the requesting client is authorized to perform this action or not.
-Depending on the answer of OPA, the clients request will be processed or rejected.
+Depending on the answer of OPA, the client request will be processed or rejected.

 ## Policy / Bundle